willymcallister/willymcallister.github.io/_articles/thevenin-howto.md

 One of the coolest ideas from linear circuit theory is the concept of an *equivalent circuit*.
 Say you have a circuit and you "look into" a port using a voltmeter and ammeter.
 You observe some sort of $i$-$v$ behavior.
 If you have another circuit that displays the same $i$-$v$ behavior then those two circuits are *equivalent* from the viewpoint of the ports.

-In an earlier article on [simplifying resistor networks]({{ site.baseurl }}{% link _articles/simplifying-resistor-networks.md %}), we learned how to turn any resistor network into an equivalent single resistor.
+In an earlier article on how to [simplify a resistor network]({{ site.baseurl }}{% link _articles/simplify-resistor-networks.md %}), we learned how to turn any resistor network into an equivalent single resistor.
 Thévenin's and Norton's theorems are the next step.
 They teach us how to simplify networks of resistors *and* sources.
 If you have a complicated linear circuit the theorems provide the instructions for how to construct a very simple equivalent circuit.

 ## Using Thévenin's theorem